manuelvloureiro/yikes/README.md

 # Yikes!

 Yikes! is a command-line program designed to facilitate interaction with large language models (LLMs).
-It allows users to either query the model directly from the CLI or start a REPL chat session.
-Yikes! aims to be a lightweight solution with no dependencies beyond Python's standard library, enabling productivity by providing quick answers without leaving the terminal.
+It allows users to either query the model directly from the CLI or start an interactive REPL chat session.
+Yikes! aims to be a lightweight solution with minimal dependencies, enabling productivity by providing quick answers without leaving the terminal.

+---

 ## Features

-- **Direct Query**: Send a single query to the LLM and receive an immediate response without ever leaving the CLI.
+- **Direct Query**: Send a single query to the LLM and receive an immediate response without leaving the CLI.
 - **REPL Chat Session**: Start an interactive chat session with a chosen language model.

-Currently set up with Hugging Face's free endpoints for Llama 3 and Phi-3 models.
-Llama 3 is the default model for direct querying.
+- **Multiple Model Support**: Choose from a variety of models, including:
+  - **Deepseek V3**: Optimized for general-purpose tasks.
+  - **Llama 3**: Meta's advanced conversational model.
+  - **Phi-3**: Microsoft's lightweight yet powerful instruction-following model.
+- **Customizable Prompts**: Easily structure conversations with system, user, and assistant prompts.
+- **Save Conversations**: Save entire chat histories to a file for later review.

+---

 ## Installation